yashasvi2622/HNU-10/README.md

 ## Required Packages :
+* Python 3.9
 * Django: pip install django
 * Plotly: pip install plotly
 * pyEX: pip install pyEx

-## How to run the project :
+## Installation & Execution :
-* Run manage.py file using following command
+* Download all the files of the repository.
+Create a project in IDE and add the files of the repository to the project.
+Now run the command prompt and go the directory of the repository.
-* Python manage.py runserver
+* Now to establish the server execute the following command:  Python manage.py runserver

 ## Dashboard Design and Visualization :
 * Main-Dashboard: